Estonia: Name

 The name Estonia (Eesti /et/) has been connected to the Aesti, a people first mentioned by Roman historian Tacitus around AD 98.
-Some historians believe he was referring to Balts, while others think the name applied to all inhabitants of the eastern Baltic Sea region.
+Some historians believe he was referring to the Balts, while others think the name applied to all inhabitants of the eastern Baltic Sea region.
 Scandinavian sagas and Viking runestones referring to Eistland are the earliest sources known to use the name in its modern geographic meaning.